sttp/Specification/Output/README.md

 ### Responses

 The following table defines the responses to commands that can be sent by STTP.
-Currently the only defined responses will be `Succeeded` or `Failed`.
+Currently the only defined responses are `Succeeded` or `Failed`.
 The payload of response message depends on the command code the message is in response to.

 | Code | Type | Source | Description |
 |:----:|------|:------:|-------------|